LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * Open the zip and look at the file called 1_ACTION.txt file, where ACTION is replaced with "identifiers", "certificates" or "build", depending on which action failed
 * Once you open the text file with a text editor, search for the string(s) listed below to see if it has been documented
     * If you identify the error, fix it and try again
-    * Sometimes you need to do all 3 steps again: Add Identifiers, (extra steps), Create Certificates and then Build Loop -> it does not hurt to repeat a step even if it was already successful
+    * Sometimes you need to do all 3 Actions again: Add Identifiers, (extra steps), Create Certificates and then Build Loop -> it does not hurt to repeat a step even if it was already successful
     * The extra steps between Add Identifiers and Create Certificate are required in some cases - so go on and review the identifiers to make sure they have the correct App Group with your TEAMID and that the Loop identifier has Time Sensititve Notifications enabled
 * Still stuck?
     * Post the downloaded zip file or txt file on zulipchat along with what you've tried so far